sumnerevans/sumnerevans.com/content/posts/projects/sublime-music-beta-available/index.rst

 * **Support for additional backends.** Sublime Music was designed with extensibility in mind.
 Developers can use the `Adapter API`_ to implement adapters for other music services such as YouTube Music.
-If you are interested in implementing an adapter, join our `Matrix chat <matrix_>`_ to discuss!
+If writing an adapter is something that interests you, join our `Matrix chat <matrix_>`_ to discuss!

 * **Flatpak support.** Currently, Flatpak builds are broken due to dependency issues.
 Once these are fixed, I will try and get Sublime Music on FlatHub.